skokenes/RxQ/README.md

 ## Usage and Documentation
 Documentation for RxQ is hosted on [http://opensrc.axisgroup.com/rxq/docs](http://opensrc.axisgroup.com/rxq/docs/).
 We highly recommend reviewing the list of Recipes for examples of usage.

+## Quick Start
+Want to play with it immediately?
+[Try forking this sandbox.](https://codesandbox.io/embed/o155xl98y)

 ## Qlik Support
 As of v1.0.0, the following APIs are supported:
 - Engine API for QS 12.34.11